Azure/azure-powershell/documentation/announcing-az-module.md

 ### Installing Az and AzureRM Side-by-Side

 Az and AzureRM cannot be imported side-by-side into the same PowerShell session.
-If you do not want to migrate your scripts from AzureRM to Az right away, there are three main options:
+If you do not want to migrate your scripts from AzureRM to Az right away, there are two main options:
 - Install Az in PowerShell Core, and leave AzureRM in Windows PowerShell
 - Install Az and AzureRM side-by-side in Windows PowerShell and ensure scripts do not mix the modules

 #### Install Az in PowerShell Core
 You can follow the instructions in [Installing PowerShell Core on Windows](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6
-) to install PowerSHell Core, then use ```Install-Module Az``` in PowerShell Core to acquire the Az module.
-Since Windows PowerShell and PowerSHell Core can exist side-by-side and do not share module directories, this will effectively isolate the two modules.
+) to install PowerShell Core, then use ```Install-Module Az``` in PowerShell Core to acquire the Az module.
+Since Windows PowerShell and PowerShell Core can exist side-by-side and do not share module directories, this will effectively isolate the two modules.

 #### Install Az and AzureRM Side-by-Side
 If you need to have both modules installed: